 Kids can still get hurt, though, and if this happens, their parents or guardians (or even their coach) can take them to pediatric urgent care centers.
 These are not hospitals; rather, a child can get urgent care for non-emergency medical problems.
 Pediatricians are specialized doctors who understand the anatomy and health needs of babies, small children, and adolescents, and a child can get this kind of care if they get hurt on the field.
 Minor physical wounds can be addressed at a clinic, such as stitches and bandages for shallow cuts, or braces and wraps for ankle and wrist sprains, or even a brace.
 A child can also undergo a routine exam.
 Besides that, pediatric clinics can treat children who are suffering mundane problems such as repeated vomiting, diarrhea, a high fever, an ear infection, and an upset stomach.

-Radio Sport and Adult Urgent Care
+Head to an Adult Urgent Care

 A grown athlete is a tough and physically fit person, but they are not indestructible.
 Anyone who gets hurt while playing sports, performing cardio, or lifting weights should find local urgent care clinics and get checked out by a nurse practitioner or a physician working there.
-The good news is that the urgent care industry is quite robust, and several thousand urgent care clinics have been built across the United States since the year 2000.
+The good news is that the urgent care industry is quite robust, and several thousand urgent care clinics have been built across the U.S. since the year 2000.
 A typical urgent care center is a small, independent medical facility staffed with nurse practitioners and physicians who can take care of minor medical issues, and they often have pharmacists on hand, too.
 As for where to find them, many urgent care clinics are built into strip malls, and some are found inside major retailers (these are called retail clinics).
 Some are even built into hospitals, and they provide distinct care from the hospital itself.

 Such medical care is quite convenient, for an athlete or anyone else, since these centers often feature short wait times and low expenses compared to the ER.
 In fact, a clinic that is running smoothly may see three patients per hour.
 A guest may get stitches or bandages for minor cuts, and braces and wraps for wrist and ankle sprains.
 Bad cases of sunburn and skin rashes can be treated here, as can upper respiratory issues or the common cold and flu.
 Four in five urgent care clinic also provide treatment for bone fractures, which may be quite relevant for an athlete who suffered a bad fall or collision during a game.